parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-llama3.3-cuda-to-omp/output-3/repo/README.txt

 Architectural Support
 ==============================================================================

-SimpleMOC-kernel is an OpenMP-offload code and supports various CPU architectures.
+SimpleMOC-kernel is an OpenMP-offload code and supports various architectures, including x86, ARM, and NVIDIA GPUs.

 ==============================================================================
 Quick Start Guide